RMDLO/abb_dual_arm/docker/DOCKER.md

    ```
    Optional Parameters:
    - `name` specifies the name of the image.
 By default, it is `abb_dual_arm`.
 Multiple containers can be created from the same image by changing this parameter.
    - `host dir` and `container dir` map a directory on the host machine to a location inside the container.
 This enables sharing code and data between the two systems.
-By default, the `run_docker.sh` bash script maps the directory containing trackdlo to `/root/abb_ws/src/abb_dual_arm` in the container.
+By default, the `run_docker.sh` bash script maps the directory containing `abb_dual_arm` to `/root/abb_ws/src/abb_dual_arm` in the container.

     Only the first call of this script with a given name will create a container.
 Subsequent executions will attach to the running container to enable running multiple terminal sessions in a single container.

    *Note:* Since the Docker container binds directly to the host's network, it will see `roscore` even if running outside the docker container.

+5. **Launch**

+    Follow the instructions in the repository [README.md](https://github.com/RMDLO/abb_dual_arm) to launch a simulation of motion planning with the robots.

 For more information about using ROS with docker, see the ![ROS tutorial](http://wiki.ros.org/docker/Tutorials/Docker).